Amanavi75/Amanavi75/readme.md

 ###

-<h4 align="left">🪢 Hey! guys i am a final year student , currently pursuing Btech Cse in Lovely proffesional university .<br><br>✍🏽currently i am learning reactjs , wordpress and data analysis using tableau desktop and R programming <br><br>✌🏽I am good at initiating new ideas and also in driving those ideas.</h4>
+<h4 align="left">🪢 Hey! guys i am a final year student , currently pursuing Btech Cse in Lovely proffesional university .<br><br>✍🏽currently exploring backend or sever side workflow of web app  along with that using  wordpress and data analysis using tableau desktop and R programming <br><br>✌🏽I am good at initiating new ideas and also in driving those ideas.</h4>

 ###